 Chapel of Ease – Getting Married

-The Parish Church of St. Helena in Beaufort manages the Chapel of Ease and does permit weddings to be held at the site.
-The Parish Church manages the ruins at the Old Sheldon Church as well, where you can also get married.
-To learn more about hosting your wedding at either venue, please call the church at 843.522.1712.
+The Parish Church of St. Helena in Beaufort manages the Chapel of Ease and the ruins at the Old Sheldon Church.
+To learn more about the church’s wedding policy, please call the church office at 843.522.1712.